 Competition: It’s hard to beat the accuracy and presets

 Soraken GM-001 Bluetooth Wireless Meat Thermometer: If two probes aren’t enough for you, look into the Saroken.
-While the thermometer doesn’t have the range or presets of the TP20, but the $85 device does have four probes that report info back to a free app.
+While the thermometer doesn’t have the range or presets of the TP20, the $50 device does have four probes that report info back to a free app.

 Zvation Digital Meat Thermometer: The Zvation doesn’t have the range, durability, or accuracy of the TP20, but it does have a good list of presets and can be used as a timer.
 For $50, the two-probe thermometer will save you a few bucks while still getting the job done.

 Maverick ET-733 Long Range Wireless Meat Thermometer: The $65 Maverick has similar features and performance to the TP20, including range and presets.
 However, it lacks the same durability and reliability.
 Save yourself a few dollars and the headache of having to replace it by investing in the TP20.

 Whether you’re an amateur or pro griller, the TP20 gives you incredible control over your food.
 You can monitor progress a degree at a time or set it and forget it until the alarm sounds.

 - Product Brand ThermoPro

 - Price $59.99

 - Weight 1 lbs.

 - Product Dimensions 6.4 x 2.4 x 5.9 in.

 - What’s Included Two probes with holder, grill clip, digital thermometer (transmitter), remote control receiver (receiver), four AAA batteries